albina-astr/ReportGenerator/ReportGenerator/lib/jaxb-ri/samples/xml-channel/readme.txt

 (such as a socket) to send multiple XML messages, and how it can be combined with JAXB.

-XML1.0 requires a conforming parser to read the entire data till end of the stream (because a parser needs to handle documents like
+XML1.0 requires a conforming parser to read the entire dataList till end of the stream (because a parser needs to handle documents like
 <root/><!-- post root comment -->).
 As a result, a naive attempt to
 keep one OutputStream open and marshal objects multiple times fails.

 This example shows you how to work around this limitation.
-In this example, the data on the wire will look like the following:
+In this example, the dataList on the wire will look like the following:

 <conversation>
   <!-- message 1 -->